About My Approach 1:1 Coaching Group Series Mini Course Blog Success Stories Take the Quiz

 The layer most doctors don't test for

-It's also worth noting that food noise doesn't always start in the brain.
+Food noise doesn't always start in the brain.

 Gut Ecosystem ↔ Hunger Hormone Signaling ↔ Insulin Sensitivity ↔ Blood Sugar Stability ↔ Cravings ↔ Mood & Emotional Regulation ↔ Food Noise